A Better Place to Put Your Cash Cushion in 2025: The Betterment Emergency Fund

 …except let me do a lot of research first, because I’m greedy, not stupid.

-How Betterment Emergency Fund works
+How the Betterment Emergency Fund works

 The Emergency Fund invests 85% of your total balance in corporate and government bonds, and these bonds produce interest.
-For example, a percentage of the total goal can be invested in U.S. Short-Term Treasury Bonds, which produce a range of annual dividend yields (read: interest for you!).
+For example, a percentage of the total goal can be invested in U.S. Short-Term Treasury Bonds, which produce a range of annual yields (read: interest for you!).
 (Betterment makes these decisions for you; you don’t have to decide which bonds to pick.)

 The 15% of your Emergency Fund that’s invested in stocks is the aggressive portion that’s intended to drive growth; the 85% in bonds are intended to provide stability.
 Think about it like dating a mechanical engineer with a Master’s Degree from MIT who also has a chest tattoo–mostly wholesome and predictable, but… then there’s that chest tattoo, providing a little intrigue.